 The Arboretum’s long-running Winter Enrichment series offers lectures for naturalists in the greater Madison area as well as for volunteers, friends, and community members.

-February 13, Arboretum Research Symposium.
-Students, faculty, and other researchers will present findings from projects on Arboretum land and in the Lake Wingra watershed.
-Free, no registration required.
-Learn more about the Research Symposium»
+Arboretum Research Symposium.
+Students, faculty, and other researchers will present findings from projects on Arboretum lands and in the Lake Wingra watershed.
+Free.
+Register in advance.

 About the Arboretum Research Symposium»

 How Microbes Shape Our Lives, Transform the Environment, and Influence Climate Change.
 Charlotte Francoeur, Ph.D.
 Student, Department of Bacteriology, UW–Madison.
 Register by February 21.